Insensate2718/RISC-V-VDAT/README.md

 Architecture: RISC-V SoC

 Acknowledgments
-Special thanks to:
+Thanks to:

-Kunal Ghosh and the VLSI System Design (VSD) team for organizing this program RISC-V International for their support and resources All contributors advancing India’s semiconductor industry
+Kunal Ghosh and the VLSI System Design (VSD) team for organizing this program RISC-V International for their resources and support Contributors driving India’s semiconductor advancements

 Repository Structure
 .